Steve McKinney: Indianapolis Colts

-McKinney was drafted in the 1998 NFL Draft by the Indianapolis Colts.
+McKinney was selected in the fourth round of the 1998 NFL draft with the 93rd overall pick by the Indianapolis Colts.
 In 1998, he started all 16 games at left guard and was one of only four NFL rookie offensive linemen to start each game at only guard.
 He was the fourth guard in Colts history to earn all-rookie honors and was a member of a line that allowed 22 sacks, second-lowest total in the NFL.
 In 1999, he started 14 games at left guard and missed the first snap of his career when he was inactive at Philadelphia.
 He was inactive for two more games after an emergency appendectomy.

 In the 2000 and 2001 McKinney started a total of 30 games for the Colts.

 Houston Texans

 He then left the Colts as a free agent during the 2002 NFL Season.
 He was the first unrestricted free agent to be signed by the Houston Texans.
 He started all 16 games at center and handled every offensive snap.
-In 2003 he started all 16 games at center for the second consecutive season and joined Chester Pitts as the only two Texans offensive linemen to start all 32 games in the club’s brief history.
+In 2003 he started all 16 games at center for the second consecutive season and joined Chester Pitts as the only two Texans offensive linemen to start all 32 games in the club's brief history.
 He then started all 32 games for the 2004 and 2005 seasons for the Texans.

 On September 23, 2007, McKinney suffered a torn ACL in a loss to the Colts.
 He was placed on injured reserve, ending his season.
 He was released the following offseason.